stephaneVercouillieBMID/slate/source/index.html.md

 If you trigger the itsme App from your own App, you MUST make sure there is a Universal/App Link associated with your App.
 Please consult the  documentation about [Universal](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html)/[App](https://developer.android.com/training/app-links/index.html) for this.
 This Universal/App Link MUST be specified to BMID during the onboarding process.

-Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS 9.0 or greater.

-App Links are available on Android since version 6.0.
-The itsme App is available on Android 4.2 or greater, and supports OpenID Connect authentication only on Android version 6.0 or greater.

 ## 2. Token Request

 As per the OpenID Connect specification http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest

 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
-Your server makes this exchange by sending an HTTPS `POST` request.
+Your server makes this exchange by sending an HTPS `POST` request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key **token_endpoint**.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.
 Please note that BMID only supports `private_key_jwt` as client authentication method.
 The `client_secret` authentication methods are not supported since they are considered less secure.
 The Token Request must include the following parameters in the `POST` body:

 Parameter | Required | Comment
 -- | -- | --